mathmusicoverlord/orthrus/docsrc/rst/feature_selection.rst

     ...                        )

-Third, we now define the parameters for the :py:meth:`feature_select <datasci.core.dataset.DataSet.feature_select>` method.
+Third, we now define the parameters for the :py:meth:`feature_select <orthrus.core.dataset.DataSet.feature_select>` method.
 Please check the method documentation to know the parameters in detail.
 Here, we are interested in the following attributes: ``selector``, ``attr``, ``selector_name``, ``sample_ids``, ``fit_handle``, ``f_results_handle``.
 So far we have defined all but ``fit_handle`` and ``f_results_handle``.
 The purpose of these arguments is to provide alternate handle to the feature selectors ``fit`` or ``run`` method and the handle on how to access the results.
 Although the default values of
 ``fit_handle``, which is 'fit', matches the fit handle of IFR, ``f_results_handle`` does not.
 We now show how to provide a different results handle.